Environment Variables¶

 false |

-The following table lists the available variables with their default values:
+The following table lists the available variables with their default values.
+PAD_MAX and PAD_PERCENT are used only when VLLM_BUCKETING_STRATEGY=pad.

 | Phase | Variable name | Default value |